michael-franke/CompPrag-2017/docs/01_coins_and_scalars.md

 var priorDistribution = Beta({a: 0.5, b: 0.5})
 ```

 The coin was flipped 30 times and we observed 25 heads.
-Generate a density plot from samples from the posterior distribution of the coin's bias after observing 25 heads out of 30 flips.
+Use `viz` and `Infer` to generate a density plot from samples from the posterior distribution of the coin's bias after observing 25 heads out of 30 flips.
+Would you conclude from inspecting this plot that it is likely that the coin is fair, i.e., has a bias $$\theta = .5$$?
+(Give your short answer as an in-line code comment.)

-This
+*Hint*: all of the code you need (except for a change in the prior distribution and a change in what was observed) can in principle be copy-pasted from [Chapter II from MH Tesslers BDAPPL Webbook](https://mhtess.github.io/bdappl/chapters/02-buildingModels.html), in particular one of the last code boxes on that page.
+However, please (re-)name variables appropriately.
+For example, what was a child before is now a coin flip.
+The propensity of helping is the probability of landing heads.
+Etc.

+#### Exercise 2: Scalar implicatures

+Use the code from the first model of [Chapter II from Probabilistic Language Understanding](https://michael-franke.github.io/probLang/chapters/02-pragmatics.html).
+Extend the model in the following way:

+1. Currently, the code fixes that there are only 3 apples whose color the conversation is about.
+Make the code more general, by having a variable `total_apples` which we can set in the beginning of the code to any arbitrary (but reasonable) value. (*Hints:* the function `_.range(total_apples+1)` might be really handy; moreover, don't forget to take care of the semantics, in particcular the meaning of "all".)
+2. Include messages with the following messages:
+- "one", "two" and "three" with the obvious semantics (e.g., "one" is true iff exactly 1 apple is red)
+- "many" which is true for any number of red apples bigger than 4
+- "most" which is true for any number of red apples bigger than half of `total_apples`

+Create a histrogram of the pragmatic listener's interpretation of "some" when `total_apples = 10`.